Fraagaa/Strat-Tester-BO2/README.md

 ### Mob
 - `!traptimer`   toggles traptimer on mob
+- `!shield`      toggles starting with shield equipped and built
+- `!lives`       toggles infinite afterlives

 ### Buried
 - `!buried`      toggles buildable setup on buried

 ### Origins
 - `!cherry`      toggles getting cherry in origins
-- `!lives`       toggles infinite afterlives
 - `!shield`      toggles starting with shield equipped and built
 - `!stomp`       toggles stomp counter on origins
 - `!tank`        toggles tank kill counter on origins
 - `!templars`    starts a templar round if more than 3 generator are on
 - `!tumble`      toggles tumble counter on origins
 - `!wm`          toggles getting war machine on origins

 ## TP locations for !tp